 By Sabrina Mahisha Mahboob

 In the case named “Haiderr Ali Mollah vs 2nd Labour Court, Dhaka [1990 42 DLR 2000],” the definition of “Termination” is given by highlighting that “it is a recognized method of dispensing with the service of a worker by an employer, after fulfilling certain conditions.”
-So that, an Employer can terminate his Employees, by following the manner as provided by the Labor Act, 2006.
-Hereby, these processes of Termination of Workers are discussed under sections 20-31 of the Labor Act, 2006.
+So, an employer can terminate his employees by following the procedure provided by the Labor Act of 2006.
+At this moment, these processes of Termination of Workers are discussed under sections 20-31 of the Labor Act, 2006.
 This process of termination by the Employer can be shadowed under these four grounds:

-All of the above-mentioned sectors are briefly discussed below:
+All of the sectors mentioned above are briefly discussed below:

 1. Termination by Retrenchment: On the Ground of Redundancy, a worker can be terminated from his service.
 The procedures provided for such retrenchment are discussed under section 20 of the Labor Act, 2006.
 Here, the relevant procedures are being discussed in a nutshell:

-a) Procedure relating to the notice: If a worker has continuously been serving for (minimum) 1 year, he shall be given proper notice before one month of such retrenchment, containing the reasons behind this decision.
-On the other hand, if the employer fails to do so, instead of the notice he will pay wages for the period of notice.
-Apart from this, a copy of the notice has to be sent to the Chief Inspector or any other officer authorized by him.
+a) Procedure relating to the notice: If a worker has continuously been serving for (minimum) 1 year, he shall be given proper notice containing the reasons behind this decision one month before such retrenchment.
+On the other hand, if the employer fails to do so, instead of the notice, he will pay wages for the period of notice; apart from this, a copy of the notice has to be sent to the Chief Inspector or any other officer authorized by him.
 If there is any collective bargaining agent of the establishment, a copy of the said notice must be sent to him.

 b) Procedure relating to the compensation: In the time of Retrenchment, the worker shall be entitled to get compensation amounting to thirty days’ wages or gratuity for every completed year of his service.
-The given amount will be the higher one among the above-mentioned wages and gratuity.
+The given amount will be the highest among the above-mentioned wages and gratuity.

-2. Termination by Discharging from service: Section 22 of the Labor Act, 2006 has enlightened this matter.
-Under this provision, a worker can be discharged for his physical or mental incapacity and this incapacity has to be certified by a registered medical officer.
+2. Termination by Discharging from Service: Section 22 of the Labor Act, 2006, has enlightened this matter.
+Under this provision, a worker can be discharged for his physical or mental incapacity, and this incapacity must be certified by a registered medical officer.

-The procedure of compensation: In this situation, if a worker has continuously been serving the employer for (minimum) 1 year, the worker will be entitled to get compensation amounting to thirty days’ wages or gratuity for every completed year of his service.
-The given amount will be the higher one among the above-mentioned wages and gratuity.
+The procedure of compensation: In this situation, if a worker has continuously been serving the employer for (minimum) 1 year, the worker will be entitled to compensation amounting to thirty days’ wages or gratuity for every completed year of his service.
+The given amount will be the highest among the wages mentioned above and gratuity.

-3. Termination of Employment by dismissal: However, in the Labor Act, 2006, several provisions of proper notice are given, so that natural justice can be ensured.
-In contrast, section 23 of the said Act, 2006 has mentioned some grounds where a worker can be dismissed without prior notice.
-These grounds are being mentioned below:
+3. Termination of Employment by dismissal: However, in the Labor Act of 2006, several provisions of proper notice are given so that natural justice can be ensured.
+In contrast, section 23 of the Act 2006 mentions some grounds for a worker to be dismissed without prior notice.
+These grounds are mentioned below:

-a) If the worker is convicted for any criminal offense
+a) If the worker is convicted of any criminal offense

 b) If he is found guilty of misconduct.
 There are some grounds mentioned in section 23(4), among them the notable grounds are: